DataDog/hiring-engineers/answers.md

 ![agent_mysql_status](./images/agent_mysql_status.png)

 5) Now that we have setup the Agent we need to make sure to install the [Integration](https://app.datadoghq.eu/account/settings#integrations/mysql) in Datadog to start monitoring Mysql.
+This is found under the "Integrations" section where you will see a list of all possible systems Datadog can integrate with out of the box.

 ![myql_integration_install](./images/myql_integration_install.png)